jpc20/sweater_weather/README.md

 ### Endpoints

-All endpoints can be reached by running a local host `rails s` and navigating to `http://localhost:3000/` or by using the URL deployed to Heroku `https://sweater-weather-jpc20.herokuapp.com/`
+All endpoints can be reached by running  `rails server` and navigating to `http://localhost:3000/` or by using the URL deployed to Heroku `https://sweater-weather-jpc20.herokuapp.com/`

 #### Get the forecast for a city